kevinlin/planning-poker/doc/poker_estimation_app_spec.md

-# Poker Estimation Web App – Developer Specification
+# Planning Poker Web App – Developer Specification

 ## 📌 Purpose
 A lightweight, real-time web app for story estimation using poker-style voting.
 Each session is tied to a single JIRA story and is shareable via a unique short code.
 It is primarily designed for Zühlke teams but open to anyone with the link.